Document Issued on: March 27, 2006

 Diagnostic and Surgical Devices Branch

 Division of Ophthalmic and Ear, Nose and Throat Devices

 Office of Device Evaluation

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1593) to identify the guidance you are requesting.

 Table of Contents

 The Least Burdensome Approach

 - The Content and Format of an Abbreviated 510(k) Submission